colinta/SublimeCalculate/README.md

 Installation
 ------------

-1. Using Package Control, install "SublimeCalculate"
+1. Using Package Control, install "Calculate"

 Or: